 Academics

-The ACCESS team tailors each student’s academic plan to his/her interests and strengths.
-There are numerous life-skills courses taught by ACCESS instructors and graduate assistants.
-These courses focus on social skills, independent living skills, and employment skills and are taught in the classroom in conjunction with real-world settings.
+The ACCESS Program team tailors each student’s academic plan to their interests and strengths.
+There are numerous life-skills courses taught by ACCESS Program instructors.
+These courses focus on social skills, independent living skills, and employment skills, and are taught in the classroom in conjunction with real-world settings.
 Students will also choose at least one class per semester to audit.
-The audit courses are based on the students’ interests and Area of Focus.
-Students who successfully complete all four years of ACCESS receive an MSU Certificate of Completion and will participate in MSU’s graduation ceremonies.
+The audit courses are based on the students’ interests and area of focus.
+Students who successfully complete all four years of the ACCESS Program receive an MSU Certificate of Completion and will participate in MSU’s graduation ceremonies.

-Students take a combination of ACCESS classes and MSU courses each semester
+- Students take a combination of ACCESS Program classes and MSU courses each semester.

-• ACCESS curriculum is designed for increased/mastery of skills in each program component
+- The ACCESS Program curriculum is designed to ensure the mastery of skills in each program component.

-• University courses align with interests and career goals; supports are provided
+- University courses align with students' interests and career goals, with supports provided.

-• Individualized Plan of Support (IPS) is developed for each student and is used to guide student’s goals and progress while in ACCESS
+- An Individualized Plan of Support (IPS) is developed for each student and used to guide their goals and progress while in the ACCESS Program.